 Utilizing the Synaptic Touchpad

 Start by updating the Synaptics driver to its latest version.
 If the Synaptics touchpad driver isn’t installed, download it online.
 Restart the device if asked to do so.
-After the driver is installed, navigate one by one to Settings > Device > Touchpad.
-Afterward, go to the Additional settings link, which opens the Mouse Properties.
-Here, switch to the Device Settings tab and select Synaptics Touchpad in the devices options and then click Settings to open Properties.
+After installing the driver, navigate to Settings > Device > Touchpad individually.
+Afterward, go to the Additional Settings link, which opens the Mouse Properties.
+Switch to the Device Settings tab, select Synaptics Touchpad in the devices options, and then click Settings to open Properties.

 Take Help from Third-Party Tools